mottaquikarim/JavaScriptDevelopmentRemote/Lecture_3/README.md

-# Lecture 3: Conditionals and Loops
+# Lecture 4: Conditionals and Loops

 ### Taq Karim
 Senior Software Engineer, Intersection

 ---
 ## Objectives
-* Use `if/else` conditionals for control flow
+* Use `if/else` conditionals + boolean logic to achieve control flow
-* Use Boolean logic to combine and manipulate conditional tests
 * Use `switch/case` conditionals for control flow based on matching explicit values
 * Differentiate between `true`, `false`, truthy, and falsy
 * Review iteration using `for` and `forEach`, and introduce `while` and `do/while` loops